department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/research/introduction.md

 ---

 ## Why does inclusive research matter?
-We want to empower underserved communities of Veterans to be able to fully represent themselves in our research.
+Inclusive research helps us fight sampling bias, or the bias of recruiting Veterans from majority groups by default instead of underserved groups.
+More importantly, it helps us think about how we can center and prioritize underserved communities of Veterans in our research.
 By doing so, we can:

 ### Design services that *all* Veterans can easily access and use.
 By including communities of Veterans with more complex and underrepresented needs first we can: